phoenix-codecrafters/phoenix-codecrafters.github.io/index.md

 Study Buddy is an application that allows users to:

   * Register an account
-  * JOIN /CREATE A GROUP
+  * Join /create a group
-  * SET UP YOUR PROFILE
+  * Set up your profile
-  * ADD YOUR CLASSES
+  * Add your classes
-  * MESSENGER
+  * Messenger

 ## Installation
 First, install Meteor.